 The new, safe and effective way to treat Fungal Nail Infection (Onychomycosis).

 PACT is an abbreviation and scientific term that stands for Photodynamic Antimicrobial Therapy.
-This treatment has been used effectively in medicine since the 1990’s for the treatment of tumours, skin diseases and wound infections.
+This treatment for fungal nails has been used effectively in medicine since the 1990s for the treatment of tumours, skin diseases and wound infections.

-The fungal cells, unlike human cells possess a cell wall.
-This cell wall is stained with a special photosensitizing gel-dye that is harmless to human cells but selectively makes fungi sensitive to a specific wavelength of light and means the bacteria and nail fungus is destroyed.
+The fungal cells, unlike human cells, possess a cell wall.
+This cell wall is stained with a special photosensitizing gel dye that is harmless to human cells but selectively makes fungi sensitive to a specific wavelength of light which means the bacteria and nail fungus is destroyed.

-The treatment plan is safe, highly effective and does not require a GP referral for We Fix Feet to carry out the PACT treatment.
+This treatment for fungal nails is safe, highly effective and does not require a GP referral for We Fix Feet to carry out the PACT treatment.
 PACT is also safe and effective for use on patients with Diabetes.

 What happens during a treatment?